polkafoundry/polkadocs/docs/guide/README.md

 ### Call contract methods

-To call a method, you first need to obtain a reference to it, then invoke `callPure`, `call`, `send` depending on whether it is a `@pure`, `@view`, or `@transaction` method, respectively.
+On page load, we need to query `SimpleStore` for current value and display it onscreen.
+To do this, let's add a call to constract's `value` (it is a contract's field, but we'll need to 'call' it as if it is a method).

-To display the current value when page loads, let's add a call to constract's `value` (it is a contract's field, but we'll need to 'call' it as we do with methods).
+How do you call a contract method?
+First, obtain a reference to it, then invoke either `callPure`, `call`, or `send` depending on whether it is a `@pure`, `@view`, or `@transaction` method, respectively.

 ```js{2}
 // do at page load to display current value